advocates-close-nyc/Quantum-Asset-Pricing/README.md

 # Quantum Asset Pricing

 ## Overview
 An arbitrage strategy is presented.
 The strategy makes use of quantum entanglement.

-This is attorney advertising.
+ATTORNEY ADVERTISING.

 ## Getting Started
 1. Clone the repository: